gabripo/manganloader/README.md

 It can be useful for people writing Telegram bots - we both now to whom this message should be delivered, right @ShadowTemplate ?

 ## In the next episodes... (a.k.a.
 "ToDo List")
-- Extend to other mangas, beucase HxH is not to be neglected.
 - (back-end) Distinguish between SIMPLE (no Selenium) and NORMAL (with Selenium) version during deployment.
 - (back-end) Use either Gunicorn or Flask to serve the application, can be changed with an environment variable.